+Students will demonstrate their knowledge of polynomial, exponential and logarithmic functions through the solution of equations and inequalities using a combination of current technology and algebraic methods.
 For students who have had two years of algebra and one year of geometry in high school.
-Students will demonstrate their knowledge of polynomial, exponential and logarithmic functions through the solution of equations and inequalities using a combination of current technology and algebraic methods.
 Prerequisite: MTH 95 with a "C" grade or better or appropriate score on the COMPASS mathematics placement tests.
-SUMMER, FALL, SPRING, SPRING
+SUMMER 2009, 2010; FALL 2009, 2010; WINTER 2010, 2011; SPRING 2010, 2011